ExpediaGroup/graphql-component/README.md

 Imports can be a configuration object supplying the following properties:

 - `component` - the component instance to import.
-- `exclude` - fields on types to exclude from the component being imported, if any.
+- `configuration` - a `SubschemaConfig` : see [SubschemaConfig](https://the-guild.dev/graphql/stitching/docs/getting-started/remote-subschemas#configuring-subschemas)

 ### Exclude